 But before we get into all that, some background.

-Going Down the Ozone Holefoam-blowing agents for making things like egg cartons and coffee cups.
+Beginning in the 1930s, CFCs were widely used as refrigerants in home refrigerators and air conditioners, cleaning solvents, and as foam-blowing agents for making things like egg cartons and coffee cups.
 While NIST (actually, then still the National Bureau of Standards) wasn’t yet concerned with finding replacements for CFCs in the mid-1980s, it did have an active research program at its Gaithersburg, Maryland, campus to improve the efficiency of air conditioners and heat pumps, and that’s where my part in this story begins.

 I came to NIST fresh out of graduate school at the University of Wisconsin in 1984.
 My group leader, David Didion, was experimenting with ways to improve the efficiency of heat pumps using mixtures of refrigerants.
 At the time, no one in the industry was working with these types of mixtures, and there were no tools for designing heat pumps to work with them, so we teamed up with Graham Morrison, a chemist in another division at NIST, to puzzle it out.